File Naming Conventions References

 File Naming and Organization

-| University of Western Ontario |
+Organization nameUniversity of Western Ontario

-| Click to read |
+ArticleClick to read

-| File names should be concise for a variety of reasons:
+File names should be concise for a variety of reasons:

-- shorter names are easier to type;
+- shorter names are easier to type

-- links to files with short names take up less space in HTML code, making the pages somewhat shorter and so somewhat faster to download;
+- links to files with short names take up less space in HTML code, making the pages somewhat shorter and so somewhat faster to download

-- shorter names tend to be easier to remember;
+- shorter names tend to be easier to remember

-- shorter names will not appear truncated in directory displays such as that in Windows Explorer, avoiding the need to adjust column widths or examine file properties more closely;
+- shorter names will not appear truncated in directory displays such as that in Windows Explorer, avoiding the need to adjust column widths or examine file properties more closely

-- shorter names are easier to read and easier to distinguish from other, similar names;
+- shorter names are easier to read and easier to distinguish from other, similar names

-- longer file and directory names can combine to form excessively long path names which software cannot handle.
+- longer file and directory names can combine to form excessively long path names which software cannot handle

 Decoding the Financial Statement PDF FileNaming Conventions

-| National Association of Insurance Comissioners (NAIC) |
+Organization nameNational Association of Insurance Comissioners (NAIC)

-| Click to read |
+ArticleClick to read

-| The file naming convention and terminology are designed by the National Association of Insurance Commissioners (NAIC).
-1) The file name can very in length but will have a suffix extension of ".PDF".
 2) The file name to the left of the ".PDF" extension consists of the following fields, which are delimited by an underscore ("_") character.
 The letters are not case-sensitive.
-3) The general form of the file name is ccccc_vc_s_yyyy_f_d_vv_sa_ss_fb_p.PDF |

 Recommendations for Limitations on Image Filenaming

-| Click to read |
+ArticleClick to read

-| To reinterate from the filenaming page, the most important thing that a filename can do for your image collection is to provide a form of unique identification ( or [UID] ) for each digital "asset."
+To reinterate from the filenaming page, the most important thing that a filename can do for your image collection is to provide a form of unique identification ( or [UID] ) for each digital "asset."
 However if you wish to be able to exchange your image files with clients or colleagues (often using different computer operating systems, then you need to observe some standards for cross-platform compatibility to ensure maximum portability.
 Here are some recommendations to avoid potential problems.
+File and Directory Naming Recommendations 1.
+When creating file and folder (directory) names limit your filenames to the characters A-Z, a-z, 0-9, underscore ( _ ), period ( . ), and hyphen ( - ).

 Managing Emailed Documents Using Structured File Naming